 |Can be tricky for some to come up with hints and ideas fast|

-Monikers is a fast-paced, often hilarious charades board game which requires the players to guess who they are – without mentioning any names.
+Monikers is a fast-paced, often hilarious card game that is based on a classic charades mechanic where players need to answer questions and guess who they are without mentioning any names.

 The game is based on a well-known party board game called Celebrity and adds a couple of great twists to make the gameplay more engaging and fun.

 Are your skills of impersonation good enough to communicate your identity?
 Find out in one of the top fun party board games for adults, especially if your group is large.

 The idea behind Monikers is simple: you select a card which has on it the name of a celebrity, historical figure, internet meme, or other well-known personality.